Equality Diversity and Inclusion (EDI)

 We have a good representation of volunteers with disabilities.
 We do, however, recognise that there is work to be done on improving representation in other areas, particularly with regards to ethnic and racial diversity across our volunteer base, staff body and board of trustees.

 Despite growing awareness around EDI issues, the charity and environmental sectors have been slow to improve representation within its ranks.
-The Trust’s senior management is reflective of gender imbalance at his level throughout the sector.
+The Trust’s senior management is reflective of gender imbalance at this level throughout the sector.

 We have successfully delivered paid traineeships over the last six or so years, as a means to access employment in the sector.